 Michael J. Fox and Tracy Pollan

-Michael J. Fox and Tracy Pollan turned their on-screen relationship from the 80's sitcom Family Ties into a real-life romance when the pair got hitched in 1988.
+Michael J. Fox and Tracy Pollan turned their on-screen relationship from the 80's sitcom Family Ties into a real-life romance when they got hitched in 1988.
 They have four children together and are still happily married today.
 Following Fox's Parkinson's disease diagnosis, Pollan has been a dedicated advocate for her husband and his philanthropic organization, Michael J. Fox Foundation for Parkinson's Research.

 Ashton Kutcher and Mila Kunis